tacit7/tacit7.github.io/content/english/blog/2021-08-12-postgres-replication.md

 - Assigns the password to an env variable.
 - Creates the file replication_user.sql, with CREATE USER SQL commands to create the replication user.
 - Assigns the generated password to replication_user.
-- The SQL file is copied to db-name-1 so it can be run there.
+- The SQL file is copied to db-primary so it can be run there.
 - The generated password is placed in a .pgpass file.
-- The .pgpass file is copied to db-name-2.
+- The .pgpass file is copied to db-replica.
 - Finally, the script will allow replication_user to connect from db02 to db01 using password authentication.

 If everything went ok, you will see output like this: